GrahamCorcoran/comp205-playbook/src/module_1/interactive-elements.md

 For a complete list of ``<input>`` types, see [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#input_types).

 ## Select Element
-Another way of adding information is a select box, which is used when you know the different options a user could choose.
+The first way to add information we will discuss which you are already familiar with from your day-to-day life is a select box, which is used when you know the different options a user could choose.
 Selects are very helpful for ensuring data integrity, by preventing the user from submitting anything except for the pre-determined information you'd like them to.

 ```html
 <select id="pizza" name="pizza">